Humanitarian impacts of U.S. sanctions against Iran: Humanitarian aspects

 The U.S. sanctions against Iran are accompanied by negative humanitarian impacts.
 According to international law, the United States must assess the impact of its sanctions on Iranians' rights and address any breaches caused by sanctions.
-Because of the vast network of US sanctions, banks and firms have withdrawn from humanitarian trade with Iran, leaving Iranians with rare or severe diseases unable to obtain the medicine and treatments needed.
+Because of the vast network of US sanctions, banks and firms have withdrawn from humanitarian trade with Iran, leaving Iranians with rare or severe diseases unable to obtain the medicine and treatments needed.In general The devastating effects of sanctions directly and indirectly on health have significantly reduced financial and physical access to drugs and medical equipment in Iran, leading to a substantial decline in public health.

 According to Alena Douhan, the U.N. special rapporteur on unilateral coercive measures, the groups including "[people with] severe diseases, disabled people, Afghan refugees, women-led households and children" are adversely affected by the measures.
 She added that "sanctions have been substantially exacerbating the humanitarian situation in Iran."

+According to Ali Gorja, more people have died as a result of American sanctions on various nations, including Iran, Iraq, Cuba, Libya and former Yugoslavia, than from the US-Iraq war.

 Medical and pharmaceutical aspects

 Pharmaceuticals and medical equipment do not fall under international sanctions, but Iran is facing shortages of drugs for the treatment of 30 illnesses—including cancer, heart and breathing problems, thalassemia and multiple sclerosis (MS)—because it is not allowed to use international payment systems.
 According to a survey by the Woodrow Wilson International Center for Scholars, drug imports to Iran from the United States and Europe declined by around 30% in 2012.

 In 2013, the Guardian stated that over 85,000 cancer patients required rare forms of chemotherapy and radiotherapy.
 Western governments had established exemptions within the sanctions regime to ensure that vital medications could get through, but these exemptions were in conflict with blanket banking restrictions and limits on "dual-use" chemicals that may have both a medical and a military function.